ServiceNow/azimuth/docs/docs/reference/index.md

    different customization.

-2. [:material-link: Custom Objects](custom-objects/index.md) describes how to create custom objects that allow to create your own datasets, pipelines and metrics.
+2. [:material-link: Custom Objects](custom-objects/index.md) describes how to create custom objects that allow to add your own datasets, pipelines and metrics.